 - (a) in the name of an intermediary that the Beneficial Shareholder deals with in respect of the Common Shares.
-Intermediaries include banks, trust companies, securities dealers or brokers, and trustees or administrators of self-administered RRSPs, RRIFs, RESPs and similar plans; or - (b) in the name of a depository (such as The Canadian Depository for Securities Limited ("CDS")).
+Intermediaries include banks, trust companies, securities dealers or brokers, and trustees or administrators of self-administered RRSPs, RRIFs, RESPs and similar plans; or - (b) in the name of a depository (such as The Canadian Depository for Securities Limited ("CDS") or Computershare Company Nominees Limited ("CCNL")).